Tnovyloo/OtoMoto-Price-Search/README.md

 # OtoMoto-Price-Searcher
-Scrap all auctions from 'OtoMoto.pl'-URL, and be enabled to change currency, print prices and links from auctions, Open links in browser alghoritm and save auctions to txt file.
+Program scraps all auctions from 'OtoMoto.pl' URL, be enabled to change currency, print and sort prices with URLs from auctions.
+Open URLs in browser by module and save auctions to your txt file.